 - Pushed for moratoria in multiple regions in Europe.

-- Maintained a moratorium on fracking in the Netherlands until 2015.
+- Maintained a moratorium on fracking in the Netherlands and Ireland until 2017.

 - Convinced the Leitrim County Council in Ireland to ban fracking.

-- Organized to oppose fracking in communities in Argentina, Tunisia, Algeria, Morocco and Egypt.
+- Organized to oppose fracking in communities in Tunisia, Algeria, Morocco and Egypt.

 - Passed more than 30 local bans on fracking in Argentina.